What Is a Floral Designer?

-- Adding accessories, such as ribbons, candy, and toys
+- Adding accessories like ribbons, candy, and toys

-The arrangements created by floral designers range from corsages, boutonnieres, and bouquets to wreaths and centerpieces.
+The arrangements made by floral designers range from corsages, boutonnieres and bouquets to wreaths and centerpieces.
 These floral arrangements are designed for special occasions, such as birthdays, weddings, and funerals.

 Training and Education

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), most floral designers learn on the job; there is no requirement for formal education past high school.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), most floral designers learn on the job.
 Many floral designers begin their careers by working as cashiers or delivery people in florist shops.

 However, there are floral schools, vocational schools, and community colleges that offer programs in floral design; these programs last from a few weeks to a year.
-Some designers earn formal degrees in horticulture or ornamental horticulture as well.
-Possible degrees include an Associate of Applied Science in Floral Design, a Bachelor of Science in Floriculture, and a Bachelor of Science in Horticulture.
+Some designers earn formal degrees in horticulture or ornamental horticulture.
+Possible degrees include an Associate of Applied Science in Floral Design and a Bachelor of Science in Horticulture.
 Courses in floral design will teach you how to: